Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Kuranishi's Theorem as the existence of a local foliation.

 In this Section, we state a version of Kuranishi's Theorem which is suited for our purposes.
 Although it is very close to the statements of \cite{Ku2}, this slight reformulation will be crucial in the proof of our main results.
+Indeed, we interpret Kuranishi's Theorem as describing a local foliated structure of finite codimension of the set of complex operators. \\ Now, let $H_{0}$ be the subspace of $\Sigma (TX^{diff})$ consisting of the real parts of the holomorphic vector fields of $X_{0}$.
+As $X_0$ is compact, its automorphism group is a finite-dimensional complex Lie group hence $H_0$ is finite-dimensional.
+Choose a decomposition